Jesus-QC/HiddenTutorials/README.md

 # HiddenTutorials
 SCP:SL plugin that hides tutorials from spectators.

-Players in any other role, including overwatch can still see them.
+## IMPORTANT: Players with REMOTE ADMIN access, GLOBAL MODERATORS and players in OVERWATCH still can spectate those.